 This tool is great if you are want to find problems to solve using a technological business idea.
 This matrix gives you a great understanding of where others are in the marketplace, and possible places for you to fit in.
 Once you find a spot that you would want to think of business ideas for, you can begin by finding the problems in that industry.
 Check out the tool here.

 Problems found in the news is a great way to get started.
-The reason I love it so much is because the problems you find are usually from groups of people, so you are not depending on one person's opinion.
+The reason I love it so much is because the problems you find are usually from groups of people, so you are not depending on one person’s opinion.
 Another great aspect is that new articles get published by the minute these days, so you get a fresh stream of content to peruse.
 As an aspiring entrepreneur, it is important to learn how to identify the real problem that is presented, and question if you want to solve it.
-For in-depth examples, check out this post.
+For in-depth examples, check out business ideas from the news.

 Asking Friends & Yourself